petra1/AccessibilityDemo/README.md

 - minSdkVersion is 26
 - targetSdkVersion is 29
-- compileSdkVersion  29
+- compileSdkVersion is 29
-- buildToolsVersion "29.0.3"
+- buildToolsVersion is  "29.0.3"